Maximilian I and the Hapsburgs

 Charles V splits his empire

 In 1555, Mary retired to Spain.
 Charles V retired the next year, when he was 56 years old.
 He split his empire between his sons.
-Philip got Spain, the Netherlands, and all the Spanish colonies.
+Philip got Spain, the Netherlands, and all the Spanish colonies in the Americas.
 His brother Ferdinand got Austria-Hungary.

 Learn by doing: visit a Lutheran church service